cran/modsem/README.md

 - `"qml"` = The Quasi Maximum Likelihood (QML) approach, see the [vignette](https://kss2k.github.io/intro_modsem/articles/lms_qml.html)
 - `"mplus"`
   - estimates model through Mplus, if it is installed

-# New Features (01.06.2024-05-06-2024)
-- New function for plotting interaction effects (`plot_interaction()`), see the [vignette](https://kss2k.github.io/intro_modsem/articles/plot_interactions.html)
-- Interaction effects between endogenous and exogenous variables are now possible by default with QML-approach.
-- Interaction effects between two endogenous variables are now possible with the LMS and QML approach, using the 'cov.syntax' argument, see the [vignette](https://kss2k.github.io/intro_modsem/articles/interaction_two_etas.html) for more information.
-  (only available on GitHub, not on CRAN)

 # Examples